MutualDEX/bigswap-org/src/pages/docs/v2/01-protocol-overview/02-ecosystem-participants.md

 There are far too many ways Uniswap is used in the wider Ethereum ecosystem to count, but some examples include:

-- The open-source, accessible nature of Uniswap means there are countless UX experiments and front-ends built to offer access to Uniswap functionality.
-You can find Uniswap functions in most of the major DeFi dashboard projects.
-There are also many [Uniswap-specific tools](https://github.com/Uniswap/universe) built by the community.

 - Wallets often integrate swapping and liquidity provision functionality as a core offering of their product.

 - DEX (decentralized exchange) aggregators pull liquidity from many liquidity protocols to offer traders the best prices but splitting their trades.
 Bigswap is the biggest single decentralized liquidity source for these projects.

-- Smart contract developers use the suite of functions available to invent new DeFi tools and other various experimental ideas.
-See projects like [Unisocks](https://unisocks.exchange/) or [Zora](https://ourzora.com/), among many, many others.

 # Bigswap Team and Community